vojtechportes/SJS/README.md

 #### set

-Set attribute or data attribute to element
+Set attribute or data attribute to element, return element or html collection

 Special attributes: